 To help company leadership understand the severity of the situation, therefore, it’s essential to highlight the risks a cyber breach could pose to your business objectives.

-Even if your business doesn’t have 40 million credit card numbers on file—as was the case in Target’s historic cyber breach in 2013—a cyber-attack could still cause significant reputational (business interruption and financial) damage.
+Even if your business doesn’t have 500 million customers—as is the case with Marriott International—a cyber-attack could still cause significant reputational (business interruption and financial) damage.
 Whether your network is flooded in a Distributed Denial of Service (DDoS) attack and forced to shut down, or it becomes infected with ransomware that, in turn, shuts it down for you, time offline is money.

 In addition to lost productivity, you’ll also be looking at significant brand damage—which could impact your relationship with existing and future customers, as well as suppliers.
 Recovery from a cyber event also comes with a hefty price tag—such as credit and insurance rating downgrades, credit protection, forensics, legal fees, not to mention the large proportion of your resources that must be allocated to non-core tasks throughout the recovery process.